-San Diego’s Fiesta Island wasn’t always the cyclist’s paradise you see today.
+San Diego’s Fiesta Island wasn’t always a cyclist’s paradise.

-Thankfully, time has been a boon for the little island that could.
-Along with much of Mission Bay, it’s been transformed into a natural respite for city dwellers, complete with public beaches, hidden coves, bonfire rings, a youth camp, and of course a glorious 4-mile cycling loop.
+Thankfully, time has been kind to Fiesta Island.
+Along with much of Mission Bay, it’s been transformed into a natural respite from daily city life.
+Specifcally, you’ll find public beaches, hidden coves, bonfire rings & a youth camp.
+Most importantly, you’ll find a glorious 4-mile cycling loop.

 Find the Perfect Ride for Cycling the Fiesta Island Loop:

-Just a few notes worth remembering: the speed limit around Fiesta Island is 25 mph.
-While you’re unlikely to encounter many John Q. Laws waiting atop the dunes to snag speeding cyclists, it’s never a bad idea to keep things legal.
-Also, the loop is a favorite for local cycling clubs, so don’t be surprised if you stumble upon one of the races, time trials, or circuit practice rides that take place here with relative frequency.
+Now it’s time for a few pro tips.
+First, the speed limit around Fiesta Island is 25 mph.
+While you’re unlikely to encounter cycling speed traps, it’s never a bad idea to keep your speed in check.
+Also, the loop is a favorite for local cycling clubs, so prepare yourself to run into practice rides that take place here.

-Last but not least, if you’re looking to extend your ride there are no shortage of bike paths/lanes throughout the surrounding Mission Bay area.
-Nearby Mission Beach is a staple of the San Diego scene, and as good a place as any to replenish your fluids after a few hard laps around one of the city’s most surprisingly enjoyable cycling destinations.
+Finally, if you’re looking to extend your ride there are no shortage of bike paths/lanes throughout the surrounding Mission Bay area.
+Specifically, you’ll find plenty of great spots to kick back in Mission Beach – a staple of the San Diego scene.
+From mid-ride snacks to post-ride drinks, it’s a great way to close out your trip around Fiesta Island.